 Jane is committed to ensuring people who may be at an incredibly vulnerable time in their lives are given the best possible support.

-When she took over the commissioning of many victim support services, she made a public commitment about how she intended to approach this major new responsibility.
+Following the initial announcement that Commissioners would be taking over the responsibility for commissioning victim support services, Jane made a public commitment about how she intended to approach this major new responsibility.

 Putting Victims' First was released in August 2014 and detailed her aims and objectives for commissioning victims’ services for the people of Merseyside during 2014/15 and explained the preparations being undertaken for 2015/16.